-- Skin redness, swelling, soreness or warmth
+- Skin redness, swelling, soreness, or warmth

 The impact of biologics on developing fetuses or nursing infants is not known.
 Biologics should only be prescribed to pregnant or nursing women if there is a clear medical need.

-Common side effects for biosimilars may include:
+Common side effects of biosimilars may include: